French government grants exemption after Depay's plea for full quarantine waiver for international players | Goal.com

 With coronavirus cases in the country rising, the French government were requiring foreign players who chose to join up with their international squads, and thus needing to travel out of the country, to self-isolate for a period upon their return.

-Depay's request has, however, seemed to prompt a change of tact, but only if certain strict criteria is met by the players, clubs and international sides in question.
+Depay's request has, however, seemed to prompt a change of tack, but only if certain strict criteria is met by the players, clubs and international sides in question.
+RMC reports that all clubs have been issued instructions as to what measures they need to follow.

-Indeed, players will be required to follow strict guaranteed medical protocol that requires them to be part of an elite sport bubble and have a daily coronavirus test when they return to France.
+That includes players being required to be part of an elite sport bubble and have a daily coronavirus test when they return to France.

-Furthermore, those in question will be required to arrive back in the country via a private jet, with it unknown if various club teams and national associations will be able to provide such a service during Covid-19 times.
+Furthermore, those in question will need to arrive back into the country via a private jet, with it unknown if various club teams and national associations will be able to provide such a service during Covid-19 times.

 That may result in only a select few of the league's top players being able to feature for their international sides over the next two weeks, given the guidelines that have been put in place by the French government and FFF that must be adhered to.